Category: expat

 only what works best for each one of us; the strategy that helps us find the comfort of belonging and home.
 Reflecting on our experience and becoming conscious of our core concept(s) of home helps us make better transitions.
 If we can use that fundamental sense of home as a guide, if we know what we need and what to look for when we cross cultures and create new lives, then we can find home wherever we are.

-Linked to #MyGlobalLife linkup at SmallPlanetStudio.com
+Linked to #MyGlobalLife at SmallPlanetStudio.com

 expat, home